 I am one of those people absolutely loving the current ‘gourmet burger’ trend, so I just had to include Jo’Burger on the list of cheap eats in Dublin.
 A burger with all the trimmings will set you back about €12,50 and you can order a salad for less than €10.
 It’s also a great place to get a ‘spiked’ drink.

-Dublin: sleeping on a budget
+Dublin for free: sleeping on a budget

 Location, location, location.
 This boutique hotel is right next door to the Jameson Distillery, has simple but clean and spacious double rooms and a fun bar to have pre-dinner drinks.